- goad (v.)

 - late 14c., from god + -ly (1).
 Perhaps earlier, but due to identical spelling in Middle English it is difficult to distinguish from goodly.
 Related: Godlily.

 - woman who sponsors one at baptism, late 13c., from God + mother (n.1); modifying or replacing Old English godmodor.

 - also God-parent, 1865; see God + parent (n.).

 - godsend (n.)

-- "unlooked-for acquisition or good fortune," 1814, originally "a shipwreck" (from the perspective of people living along the coast), from Middle English Godes sonde (c.1200) "God's messenger; what God sends, gift from God, happening caused by God," from God + Middle English sonde "that which is sent, message," from Old English sand, from sendan (see send (v.)).
-General sense is from 1820.
+- "unlooked-for acquisition or good fortune," 1812, earlier "a shipwreck" (from the perspective of people living along the coast), by 1806, from Middle English Godes sonde (c.
+1200) "God's messenger; what God sends, gift from God, happening caused by God," from God + Middle English sonde "that which is sent, message," from Old English sand, from sendan (see send (v.)).

 - godson (n.)